 - Don’t play any trick if you do not get any treats from a house.

 - Do check your candy before eating it.
-It is better to let you parents do the inspection for you.
+It is better to let your parents inspect you.